tributech-solutions/tributech-docs/versioned_docs/version-5.3.0/tributech_agent/verifiable_commands.md

 import VerifiableCommandTabLight from './img/verifiable-command-commands-tab-light.png';
 import VerifiableCommandTabDark from './img/verifiable-command-commands-tab-dark.png';

-Verifiable Commands are cryptographically signed [remote commands](../tributech_node/api_category/API_usage.md#remote-commands) that let a device confirm a command really came from a trusted, authorized user before executing it.
+Verifiable Commands are an advanced, cryptographically signed variant of a regular [command](../tributech_node/api_category/API_usage.md#commands): they build on top of a regular command by letting a device confirm the command really came from a trusted, authorized user before executing it.

 :::info
 Verifiable Commands can be **viewed** in the `Commands` tab of an agent in the Tributech Node UI, but **sending** them is currently only possible via the [REST API](../tributech_node/api_category/API_integration.md).
 To send one you also need access to the **private key** used to sign the command body.